drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │   │
 │   ├── ingestion           <- Initial ingestion of data, and standardization into either DBFS or Hive │   │
-│   ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering) │   │                         and a short `-` delimited description, e.g.
-│   │                         `1.0-initial-data-exploration`.
+│   ├── annotation           <- Intermediary results, manipulations, and validation
 │   │
-│   ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│   |
-│   └── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│       └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── results           <- Generation of clean and final data, outputs │
-│
 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io